Team Europe logo

 Overview

 A determined attitude complements Zverev’s impressive game – a combination that has quickly made the hard-working German a fan favorite worldwide.
-Making his fifth Laver Cup appearance for Team Europe, Zverev boasts a 6-1 singles record in the competition and sealed victory for his team at Chicago, Geneva and (partnering Andrey Rublev in doubles), Boston.
+Making his sixth Laver Cup appearance for Team Europe, Zverev boasts a 7-2 singles record in the competition and helped lead his Team to all of their victories at Prague, Chicago, Geneva, Boston and Berlin.

 Off Court

 Zverev’s father Alexander Snr, a former pro who represented Russia in Davis Cup, is his coach.
-Mother Irina is also a tennis coach and older brother Mischa competes on the ATP World Tour.
-The close-knit family travel together, along with Zverev’s dogs Lovik and Pop.
+Mother Irina is also a tennis coach and older brother Mischa formerly competed on the pro circuit.
+The close-knit family travel together, along with Zverev’s dogs Lovik and Junior.
 ‘Sascha’, as he is known, grew up in Germany and idolized Roger Federer.
 He has previously worked with former world No.1s Ivan Lendl and Juan Carlos Ferrero.

 Career